-Much of Swinburne’s high-quality research is focussed on one or more aspects of sustainability and, increasingly, this research and its real-world application has the potential to transform lives and create more sustainable outcomes both for individuals and society.
 Advances in technology offer enormous potential to improve sustainability outcomes.
+Much of our research is focussed on one or more aspects of sustainability and, increasingly, this research and its real-world application has the potential to transform lives and create more sustainable outcomes, both for individuals and society.

-Swinburne has been at the forefront of education for sustainability for some time.
-Sustainability concepts are progressively being embedded within the curriculum in all disciplines, in the design and construction of our on-campus environment, and in how we manage our campuses.
+Sustainability concepts are progressively being established within the curriculum in all disciplines, in the design and construction of our on-campus environment, and in how we manage our campuses.

 Sustainability Development Goals